 Students are not automatically enrolled in a major.
 They can still enroll when submitting their Master’s thesis registration form.

 Once students have acquired at least 30 ECTS in coursework they can formally start working on their thesis.
-However, to have a solid background in economic methods, we recommend to pass at least 45 ECTS before starting with a thesis project.
-Information on a typical timeline and general tipps for writing a thesis are available in the following documents:
+However, to have a solid background in economic methods, we recommend that they pass at least 45 ECTS before starting with a thesis project.
+Information on a typical timeline and general tips for writing a thesis are available in the following documents:

-The specific timeline and requirements depend on the academic supervisor and the internship host institution (only internship thesis).
+The specific timeline and requirements depend on the academic supervisor and the internship host institution (only for internship thesis).
 This also implies that exceptions for the submission or defense date may be possible, if the supervisors agree.
-We therefore recommend to contact all relevant parties early to clarify any questions.
+We therefore recommend contacting all relevant parties early to clarify any questions.

 Before starting the thesis, students must provide the programme administration with: